 The students start by individually writing down all of the current sources of inspiration they can find in their project.
 This takes approx. 5 minutes.
 If the project has been done in groups, there could then be a round of about 10 minutes where the students return to their groups and share what they have arrived at.
 Then approx. 15 minutes can be allowed to select one or two sources of inspiration which the students need to change to push their project forward.
 Should the source of inspiration be opened up, for example, by being interpreted more broadly?
-Are there aspects/possibilities in the source of inspiration which they have arrived at the student is including too many features, so the interpretation of the source of inspiration needs to be narrowed?
+Are there aspects/possibilities in the source of inspiration which they have overlooked?
+Or is the source of inspiration being used too broadly, and hence ineffectively, because the student is including too many features, so the interpretation of the source of inspiration needs to be narrowed?